 This is something that many people in earthquake-prone regions already have on their keychain.
 A whistle (opt for a “pealess” whistle, one that does not contain a cork pea, for maximum durability) can help rescuers find you if you’re trapped in a building or under rubble after a disaster.
 The high-pitched sound can be easier to detect than the human voice, and it can be indispensable when dehydration or crushing has impaired your ability to yell.

 Other Travel Uses: Personal safety if you’re walking alone or at night, rallying a group or family, or kicking off an impromptu potato-sack race.

 In a disaster, electricity is often the first thing to go.
 And if you’re in a building or on the subway, you may need a light source to help you find your way out.
+(While you could use your phone for this purpose, you’ll likely want to preserve its battery for other uses during an emergency.)
 Choose from the many small, keychain-sized LED flashlights with long battery lives and bright lights that are on the market.

 Other Travel Uses: Finding your way back to camp after a midnight trip to the loo, reading in bed at a hotel without waking a sleeping partner, or navigating poorly lit paths and uneven surfaces.

 Staying as healthy as possible is key in the aftermath of a disaster, and that means effectively tending to minor injuries.
 First-aid kit basics such as individually wrapped alcohol pads, small packets of antibiotic ointment, and a selection of bandages can help you keep minor abrasions from becoming infected.
 Plus, they take up virtually no room in a bag.

 Other Travel Uses: Caring for blisters, scratches, or bug bites or helping strangers in need of a quick fix.